danishmohammed/uoft-timetable-visualizer/README.md

 ## Contact

-For questions or inquiries, you can contact me through my [personal website](danishmohammed.ca/#contact).
+For questions or inquiries, you can contact me through my [personal website](https://danishmohammed.ca/#contact).

 ## Acknowledgements

-- The University of Toronto for timetable data via [ttb.utoronto.ca](ttb.utoronto.ca).
+- The University of Toronto for timetable data via [ttb.utoronto.ca](https://ttb.utoronto.ca).
-- [**UofT Index**](uoftindex.ca) for their support and guidance during the initial stages of project development.
+- [**UofT Index**](https://uoftindex.ca) for their support and guidance throughout the development of the project.